 However, duty-free liquids are an exception if they meet specific conditions:

-• The receipt is visible inside the bag and shows the purchase was made within the last 48 hours.
+- The Receipt Rule: The receipt must be visible inside the bag and show that the purchase was made within the last 48 hours (or 36 hours for certain regions).

 To ensure compliance, travelers must follow these conditions at security checkpoints.
 Also, keep duty-free bags separate from other carry-on items.
 Failure to follow these rules may lead to confiscation, especially during security screenings for connecting flights.